abklein1/generation_y2k/README.md

 an Exam, Quiz, or homework, which each student in the school must face.
 The student has stats that are calculated against the stats of the Boss.
 The student may walk away with a grade and some experience or a bad status effect.
 Grades can be calculated to receive an average.
 The days work in the way that "floors" should function.

+## School Generation

+The layout of the high school is procedurally generated.
+First, individual rooms are created.
+Then the "backbone" of the school is constructed using hallways and courtyards.
+Hallways and courtyards are randomly connected using an undirected graph.
+A connectivity inspector ensures that all backbone rooms are traversable from any other room.
+After the backbone is constructed rooms are procedurally added to the backbone or other rooms in the following order:
+- Athletic Fields
+- Auditoriums
+- Gyms
+- Lunchrooms
+- Libraries
+- Music Rooms
+- Art Rooms
+- Drama Rooms
+- Offices
+- Student Bathrooms
+- Classrooms
+- Science Labs
+- Computer Labs
+- Utility Rooms
+- Breakrooms
+* Coming soon *
+- Conference Rooms
+- Parking Lots

+The front office will always contain a connection to the principal and vice principal's office.

+## Student and Staff Stat Generation
+* TODO *